mindscan-de/FuriousIron-HFB/README.md

 Making this a practically hash function free Bloom-Filter.
 The only remaining computational effort is a memory lookup to decide, whether a candidate can be dropped or not.

-Hash-Free-Bloom Filters work only in a special circumstance, which I want to outline next.
+Hash-Free-Bloom-Filters work only in a special circumstance, which I want to outline next.

 ## Preconditions